Cacofiin/Cacofiin/README.md

 I'm a student in computer science and I post projects here.
 Though super rarely, but I try.

-Currently working on a discord bot for art stuff, future features *may* include :\n Palette generator, for palette challenges for example\n Prompt giver, for drawing exercices\n
+>Currently working on a discord bot for art stuff, future features *may* include :
+>Palette generator, for palette challenges for example
+>Prompt giver, for drawing exercices
-Commands about color theory, to find colors or create palettes\n Commands to enable/disable other commands or modify config, to make the bot more user-friendly\n Monthly / weekly prompt giver, to rival *the october thing*
+>Commands about color theory, to find colors or create palettes
+>Commands to enable/disable other commands or modify config, to make the bot more user-friendly
+>Monthly / weekly prompt giver, to rival *the october thing*

 see you then, (I'll also probably make a blog here, ***ONE DAY***).